votejainism/jainism-party/README.md

 # The Jainism Party

-To register the Jainism Party with the Electoral Commission a constitution is required
+To register the Jainism Party with the Electoral Commission a constitution is required.

 Here are some links to the constitutions of some already registered parties:-